tangentsoft/pidp8i/README-nekkid.md

     information.
 This document is as far as I'm willing to go: you must take the next steps, if you insist on running a naked PiDP-8/I.

 2. Defaults matter.
-If I provide secure OS images and it takes extra work to throw open the barriers, I believe the world is a better place than if I provide insecure OS images which people who care about security much tighten down.
+I believe I contribute to a better world by providing secure OS images that require extra effort on the part of those who wish to throw open the barriers than if I provide insecure OS images which must be tightened down by those who care about security.

 3. This guide took me about an hour to write, about the amount of time it would take to build a third OS image.
 Then I'd need to do it